poshaughnessy/peteroshaughnessy.com/src/content/posts/2026-03-07-green-energy-llm.md

 ## The Experiment

-I used the [Qwen3-Coder-Next](https://huggingface.co/Qwen/Qwen3-Coder-Next) model to attempt to switch the static site generator this website uses, from [Metalsmith](https://metalsmith.io/) to [Eleventy](https://www.11ty.dev/).
+I used the open weight [Qwen3-Coder-Next](https://huggingface.co/Qwen/Qwen3-Coder-Next) model to attempt to switch the static site generator this website uses, from [Metalsmith](https://metalsmith.io/) to [Eleventy](https://www.11ty.dev/).
 It's something I've vaguely had in mind for a few years, since Metalsmith has been seeming a bit outdated and I've needed to replace some of the deprecated plugins, whereas Eleventy has had a lot more recent interest and support.
 I thought I'd give it a try anyway.

 I used the LLM via [OpenCode](https://opencode.ai/), the open source AI interface, running inside Visual Studio Code.